Econometrics

 By Samuel Alarcón · Econometrician & Data Scientist

-Recession probability models are one of the most practically useful tools in macroeconomic forecasting — they translate noisy economic indicators into a single, interpretable signal: how likely is a recession in the near future?
-In this case study I walk through how I built a recession probability indicator in R, combining the classic Neftci (1982) sequential probability method with a Bayesian updating framework, FRED macro series, and Blue Chip survey-based forecasts.
+Recession probability models translate noisy economic indicators into a single interpretable signal.
+In this case study I walk through how I built one in R, combining the Neftci (1982) sequential probability method with a Bayesian updating framework, FRED macro series, and Blue Chip survey-based forecasts.

 Why the Neftci method

-The Neftci method is the academic foundation behind the CME FedWatch-style probability tools used across Wall Street.
-Rather than relying on a single indicator, it sequentially updates the probability of a regime shift (expansion → recession) as new data arrives, based on the likelihood ratio between recession and expansion states.
+The Neftci method is the academic foundation behind CME FedWatch-style probability tools.
+It sequentially updates the probability of a regime shift as new data arrives, based on the likelihood ratio between recession and expansion states.

 Data pipeline

-The model pulls macro series directly from FRED (industrial production, employment, real income, and manufacturing/trade sales — the same four series the NBER dating committee references) and merges them with Blue Chip Financial Forecasts survey data stored in a MariaDB backend.
-This combination lets the model react not just to hard data but to forward-looking professional forecaster sentiment.
+The model pulls macro series directly from FRED (industrial production, employment, real income, and manufacturing/trade sales) and merges them with Blue Chip Financial Forecasts survey data stored in a MariaDB backend.

 What this is useful for